-Usually, these plans are re-evaluated every six months, though it can be sooner if parents find that the child needs more assistance than previously assumed.
+Usually, these plans are re-evaluated every six months, but it can be sooner if parents find that their child needs more assistance than previously assumed.

 In order to receive special education and support services, the child must be evaluated for disabilities by the child’s school district.
-Parents can request that the school district provide an evaluation for the child when the child is as young as three years old, though evaluation can occur at any time during the child’s academic career.
-The school district can either agree to evaluate the child (in which case the evaluation proceeds), or may refuse to do so.
-Parents can dispute this refusal by requesting a reconsideration.
+Parents can request that the school district provide this evaluation for their child when the child is as young as three years old, though evaluation can also be requested at any time during the child’s academic career.

-Once the initial evaluation is over, the child’s care team begins developing an Individualized Education Plan (IEP), which outlines the services the child should be receiving as part of Special Education programs.
-At this point, parents can also be involving the child’s nursery school or pre-K teachers, in order to pave the way for an easy transition to school.
+If the child’s evaluation shows developmental delays, a team will begin creating an Individualized Education Plan (IEP), which outlines the services the child should be receiving as part of special education programs.
+At this point, parents can also involve the child’s preschool or pre-K teachers in order to pave the way for an easy transition to school.
 An IEP may be developed well before a child begins schooling, so parents can be aware of their children’s educational needs well in advance.
 Once a child reaches age 5, they will transition into schooling; at this point, having an IEP gives them a specific advantage because the schools will know precisely what services they need to provide the child in order for them to thrive.